adamsorbie/Neuroimmunological-methods-in-stroke-research-course-2025/README.md

 The final step of this pipeline is to calculate differentially abundant taxa between conditions.

-This function performs the ancom-bc test, a compositionally aware differential abundance method and returns significant results.
-As input, only the phyloseq object and the column name of the grouping variable is required.
+This function runs maaslin2 on our data.
+As input, the phyloseq object, a folder name for the output, and the column name of the grouping variable is required (fixed).
+If necessary we can also specify cutoffs for abundance and prevalence.

 ``` r
 da_taxa <- maaslin2_tax(